 Here’s how to make nut free keto cereal!

-In a large mixing bowl, mix together the pumpkin seeds, sunflower seeds, chia seeds, desiccated coconut, sesame seeds, coconut flakes, and salt.
+In a large mixing bowl, mix together the pumpkin seeds, sunflower seeds, chia seeds, shredded coconut, sesame seeds, coconut flakes, and salt.

 Mix in coconut oil and vanilla.
 If adding a sweetener, add it in now and mix again until all ingredients are fully combined.